DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-08-06-diversity-information.md

   alt: '3 lines in a summary list, with grey text that reads ‘Only available when the candidate accepts your offer’' })}}

 Once you add multiple rows it gets somewhat repetitive.
-We tried making them grey to knock them back a bit - and because they’re more of a message from the system than a candidate’s answer
+We tried making them grey to knock them back a bit - and because they’re more of a message from the system than a candidate’s answer.

 For users without the correct permissions the text isn’t quite right - so they need more explanation.